texttheater/xlci/README.md

 xlci2
 =====

-Code accompanying the paper "Cross-lingual CCG Induction".
+Code accompanying the paper:

+Kilian Evang (2019): Cross-lingual CCG Induction.
+In *Proceedings of NAACL*.

 Set It Up
 ---------